Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Don’t tell me that there’s more things to cut.
 Haven’t I gathered enough this morning?”

-“On the contrary,” Dengel refuted my statement, “the matter I have in mind pertains to a mysterious product that has stricken fear amongst some people.
+“On the contrary,” Dengel refuted my statement, “the matter I have in mind could use your culinary expertise.
+It pertains to a mysterious product that has stricken fear amongst some people.
 Its name is the Devil’s Fruit.”